-Superparameterization (SP) is a multiscale computational approach wherein a large scale atmosphere or ocean model is coupled to an array of simulations of small scale dynamics on periodic domains embedded into the computational grid of the large scale model.
-SP has been successfully developed in global atmosphere and climate models, and is a promising approach for new applications.
-The authors develop a 3D-Var variational data assimilation framework for use with SP; the relatively low cost and simplicity of 3D-Var in comparison with ensemble approaches makes it a natural fit for relatively expensive multiscale SP models.
-To demonstrate the assimilation framework in a simple model, the authors develop a new system of ordinary differential equations similar to the two-scale Lorenz-'96 model.
-The system has one set of variables denoted $\{Y_i\}$, with large and small scale parts, and the SP approximation to the system is straightforward.
-With the new assimilation framework the SP model approximates the large scale dynamics of the true system accurately.
+Abstract.
+Superparameterization (SP) is a multiscale computational approach wherein a large scale atmosphere or ocean model is coupled to an array of simulations of small scale, ho computational grid of the large scale model.
+SP has been successfully developed in global atmosphere and climate models, and is a promising approach for new applications, but there is currently no practical data assimilation framework that can be used with these models.
+The authors develop a 3D-Var variational data assimilation framework for use with SP; the relatively low cost and simplicity of 3D-Var in comparison with ensemble approaches makes it a natural fit for relatively